go-debos/debos/README.md

 * apt: install packages and their dependencies with 'apt'
 * debootstrap: construct the target rootfs with debootstrap
+* pacstrap: construct the target rootfs with pacstrap
 * download: download a single file from the internet
 * filesystem-deploy: deploy a root filesystem to an image previously created
 * image-partition: create an image file, make partitions and format them